KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 siddhartha_crypto
 To put it into other words, to check for understanding:

-This is the code of CryptoConditions that every machine must run to ensure that the consensus across all machines is the same?
+This is the code of Custom Consensus that every machine must run to ensure that the consensus across all machines is the same?
 S
 jl777
 yes. custom_validate is what has to return "true" for it to pass validation